linkedin/rest.li/Dynamic Discovery.md

 UriProperties define a cluster name and asset of URIs associated with the cluster.
 Each URI is also given a weight, which will be passed to the load balancer strategy.

-<h3> D2 Client: what are D2 Client anyway? </h3>
+<h3> D2 Client: what is D2 Client anyway? </h3>

 D2 Client is a wrapper over other simpler clients.
 The real implementation of D2 Client is DynamicClient.java.
 But underneath we use R2 client to shove bits from client to server.
-So DynamicClient wraps r2 clients with three classes: TrackerClient, RewriteClient, and LazyClient.
+So DynamicClient wraps R2 clients with three classes: TrackerClient, RewriteClient, and LazyClient.
 The underlying R2 clients are: HttpNettyClient, FilterChainClient and FactoryClient.

 <h4> TrackerClient </h4>

 The TrackerClient attaches a CallTracker and Degrader to a URI.
-When a call is made to this client, it will use call tracker to track it, and then forward all calls to the r2 client.
+When a call is made to this client, it will use call tracker to track it, and then forward all calls to the R2 client.
 CallTracker keeps track of call statistics like call count, error count, latency, etc.

 <h4> RewriteClient </h4>